-- 110. (1) There are standing committees on Western Cape government affairs, each in respect of Bills and other matters relating to a category of such affairs assigned to it by the Speaker and known by the name determined for it by the Speaker. - (2) A standing committee must in accordance with these Rules or its other terms of reference consider or deal with Bills or other matters that are referred to it by the Speaker or by resolution of the House. - (3) Any question as to which standing committee is to deal with such referral must be decided by the Speaker.
+- 110. (1) There are standing committees on Western Cape Government affairs, each in respect of Bills and other matters relating to a category of such affairs assigned to it by the Speaker and known by the name determined for it by the Speaker. - (2) A standing committee must in accordance with these rules or its other terms of reference consider or deal with Bills or other matters that are referred to it by the Speaker or by resolution of the House. - (3) Any question as to which standing committee is to deal with such referral must be decided by the Speaker. - (4) A sum of money must be provided to standing committees for the expenditure in respect of each financial year from Provincial Parliament's budget.

-(4) A sum of money must be provided to standing committees for the expenditure in respect of each financial year from Provincial Parliament's budget.
+- 111. (1) A standing committee- - (a) considers Bills and other matters, including annual reports submitted in terms of the Public Finance Management Act, referred to them by the Speaker or by resolution of the House;

-- 111. (1) A standing committee- - (a) considers Bills and other matters, including annual reports submitted in terms of the Public Finance Management Act, referred to them by the Speaker or by resolution of the House; - (b) maintains oversight over the relevant provincial department and provincial public entity and of the way in which that department and public entity perform their responsibilities including implementation of legislation; - (c) reports regularly to the House on the relevant department and public entity; - (d) performs any other functions assigned to it by the House; - (e) by public notice or in some other manner it deems suitable, calls for comments and representations from interested parties on the Bill or other matter before it; and - (f) arranges public meetings of the committee or members of the committee with interested parties for the submission and discussion of comments and representations on the Bill or other matter before the standing committee. - (2) A standing committee may- - (a) examine and report on the expenditure, administration or policies of provincial government departments and associated provincial public entities falling within a category of provincial government affairs assigned to the standing committee by the Speaker or under these Rules; - (b) consult and liaise with the department or entity concerned; and - (c) subject to subrule (3), call upon- - (i) the department or entity concerned to submit to the standing committee, on a regular basis or when required, a report; or - (ii) the responsible Provincial Minister or any official of the department or entity concerned to appear before the committee and address it and answer questions on a stated aspect of the expenditure, administration or policy of that department or entity. - (3) The exercise by a particular standing committee of the powers conferred by subrule (2)(c) is subject to the prohibitions, restrictions or conditions, if any, laid down by the Speaker, after consultation with the Rules Committee, in the case of- with a view to ensure that the powers are exercised with due regard to section 23(4)(c) of the Constitution of the Western Cape.
+- (b) maintains oversight over the relevant provincial department and provincial public entity and of the way in which that department and public entity perform their responsibilities including implementation of legislation; - (c) reports regularly to the House on the relevant department and public entity; - (d) performs any other functions assigned to it by the House; - (e) by public notice or in some other manner it deems suitable, calls for comments and representations from interested parties on the Bill or other matter before it; and - (f) arranges public meetings of the committee or members of the committee with interested parties for the submission and discussion of comments and representations on the Bill or other matter before the standing committee.

-- (a) that standing committee generally or with reference to a particular department or entity; - (b) a particular report, or reports of a particular nature, required by that standing committee from a particular department or entity; or - (c) particular officials, or officials in general, of a particular department or entity,
+(2) A standing committee may-

-- (4) Every standing committee may- - (a) take evidence and call for papers; - (b) receive and consider petitions, representations or submissions from interested parties on a Bill or other matter before the committee. - (5) The standing committee whose assignment is or includes social welfare matters must monitor the socio-economic conditions of the residents of the Western Cape and make recommendations to the House concerning the improvement of those conditions as provided for in section 23(4)(d) of the Constitution of the Western Cape.
+- (a) examine and report on the expenditure, administration or policies of provincial government departments and associated provincial public entities falling within a category of provincial government affairs assigned to the standing committee by the Speaker or under these rules; - (b) consult and liaise with the department or entity concerned; and - (c) subject to subrule (3), call upon- - (i) the department or entity concerned to submit to the standing committee regularly or when required, a report; or - (ii) the responsible Provincial Minister or any official of the department or entity concerned to appear before the committee and address it and answer questions on a stated aspect of the expenditure, administration or policy of that department or entity. - (3) The exercise by a particular standing committee of the powers conferred by subrule (2)(c) is subject to the prohibitions, restrictions or conditions, if any, laid down by the Speaker, after consultation with the Rules Committee, in the case of- - (a) that standing committee generally or with reference to a particular department or entity; - (b) a particular report, or reports of a particular nature, required by that standing committee from a particular department or entity; or - (c) particular officials, or officials in general, of a particular department or entity, with a view to ensure that the powers are exercised with due regard to section 23(4)(c) of the provincial Constitution. - (4) Every standing committee may- - (a) take evidence and call for papers; - (b) receive and consider petitions, representations or submissions from interested parties on a Bill or other matter before the committee. - (5) The standing committee whose assignment is or includes social welfare matters must monitor the socio-economic conditions of the residents of the Western Cape and make recommendations to the House concerning the improvement of those conditions as provided for in section 23(4)(d) of the provincial Constitution.